Gary Hart: 1984 presidential campaign

+By mid-1982, Hart was viewed as a prospective contender for the 1984 Democratic presidential nomination.
+Like most other prospective candidates, he spoke at the 1982 Democratic Midterm Conference.

 In February 1983, during his second term, Hart announced his candidacy for president in the 1984 presidential election.
 Although he had cultivated longstanding friendships with prominent actors and journalists (including Warren Beatty, Jack Nicholson, Penny Marshall and Hunter S. Thompson) as a byproduct of his work on the McGovern campaign, Hart was little known to the general electorate and barely received above 1 percent in the polls in a competitive field that encompassed such recognizable candidates as former Vice President Walter Mondale, Project Mercury astronaut John Glenn, civil rights activist Jesse Jackson, and even his old boss, former Senator George McGovern.
 To counter this situation, Hart started campaigning early in New Hampshire, making a then-unprecedented canvassing tour in late September, months before the primary.
 This strategy attracted national media attention to his campaign, and by late 1983, he had risen moderately in the polls to the middle of the field, mostly at the expense of the sinking candidacies of Glenn and Alan Cranston.
 Mondale won the Iowa caucus in late January, but Hart polled a respectable 16 percent.
 Two weeks later, in the New Hampshire primary, he shocked much of the party establishment and the media by defeating Mondale by 10 percentage points.
 Hart instantly became the main challenger to Mondale for the nomination and appeared to have the momentum on his side.